 - Hookworm Therapy: a recent study showed that having a hookworm decreased HPV and cervical cancer.

 - Vitamin C: known to support the immune system.

 - Vaginal Suppositories and Escharotics: need to work with a practitioner to access these effective strategies.
 Check out my program here.

-It’s important to remember that an HPV diagnosis is not the end of the world—but it is best to identify it as soon as possible.
+Lastly, it’s important to remember that an HPV diagnosis is not the end of the world – but it is best to identify it as soon as possible.
 Stay up to date on your routine pap smears and don’t ignore any abnormal results.
-The sooner we work together to address the internal issues and design a customized protocol, the sooner we can reverse HPV in your body.
+The sooner we work together to address the internal issues and design a customized protocol, the sooner we can start treating HPV in your body.

 *Please keep in mind that any and all supplements—nutrients, herbs, enzymes, or other—should be used with caution.
 My recommendation is that you seek the care of a naturopathic doctor (with a doctorate degree from a federally-accredited program) and that you have a primary care physician or practitioner whom you can contact to help you with individual dosing and protocols.
 If you ever experience negative symptoms after taking a product, stop taking it immediately and contact your doctor right away.

 Badiga S, Johanning GL, Macaluso M, Azuero A, Chambers MM, Siddiqui NR, Piyathilake CJ.
 A Lower Degree of PBMC L1 Methylation in Women with Lower Folate Status May Explain the MTHFR C677T Polymorphism Associated Higher Risk of CIN in the US Post Folic Acid Fortification Era.
 PLoS One.
 2014; 9(10): e110093.
 Published online 2014 Oct 10. doi: 10.1371/journal.pone.0110093